 Additionally, the climb is through a loose scree field in an avalanche chute.
-So, it is hard on the way up, but can be especially rewarding for the views of Lake Dillon, which are truly stunning from the summit of Buffalo.
-One of the most interesting visual illusions about Buffalo Mountain is although the mountain looks like a rounded hump from down in Silverthorne, from the summit looking down, the back side is a 3,000-foot vertical cliff.
+It is hard on the way up, but can be especially rewarding for the views of Lake Dillon, which are truly stunning from the summit of Buffalo.
+One of the most interesting visual illusions about Buffalo Mountain is although the mountain looks like a rounded hump from down in Silverthorne, from the summit looking down, the backside is a 3,000-foot vertical cliff.

 The trailhead is easy to access.
 From the town of Silverthorne, turn onto Wilderness Road (7-11 is on the right corner) and follow this road (it turns into Ryan Gulch Road about 1/3rd of the way up) to the very end.
 Take the trailhead to the right and follow the signs for Buffalo Mountain.
 After about a mile or so into the trail you will know you are on the right trail because you will be climbing a steep staircase.

 The above hikes are truly Summit County classics and they will leave you with a unique sense of accomplishment and surely a few stories along the way.
 Before tackling one of these hikes please do your homework on the weather conditions that day and be prepared with plenty of water and sturdy shoes.
 They are all achievable for even moderate hikers if you prepare correctly and respect the mountains.
 Happy hiking!